biodatlab/liver-lesions-detection-2023/README.md

 held from August 12th to 14th, 2023, at Mahidol University.

-The solution leverages the [DINO architecture](https://arxiv.org/abs/2203.03605) with a Swin Transformer backbone to detect three classes of liver lesions as well as normal liver images.
+The solution leverages the [DINO architecture](https://arxiv.org/abs/2203.03605) with a Swin Transformer backbone to detect three classes of liver lesions (cystic, fibrosis, solid) as well as normal liver images.
 Our solution achieved a mAP70 score of 0.5037 on the public leaderboard (using 25% of the test data) and 0.5263 on the private leaderboard (utilizing the entire test data).

 ## Our Observations